phildionne/phildionne.com/readme.md

+# phildionne.com

+## Projects
+A list of ongoing projects

-# Words
+## Words
-A collection of articles about living in Morocco and learning to fly.
+A collection of articles useful to help me remember what I've done in the past

-# Sounds
+## Sounds
-A curated selection of songs delivered monthly.
+A curated selection of songs, delivered monthly